436934

 Mike: At the end of the day, you can’t stop it, but you try your best to limit how that happens and be as fair as we can as far as people getting them.
 Now, if somebody’s standing there with some 58 year old guy who’s come off the corner for a couple dollars to stand on line, and he’s obviously buying the shoes for someone else to do whatever they’re gonna do with them afterwards – what are you gonna do?

 You can’t really call people out for it, but I think that there really are a lot, a lot of people who really do want the shoe and I think that goes with a lot of projects we do.
 Again, it’s a balance.
-You can’t really do anything about it besides try to be as fair as you can to coordinate the line and this sure it’s one pair per person.
+You can’t really do anything about it besides try to be as fair as you can to coordinate the line and make sure it’s one pair per person.
 And we even do that on the web sales as well.

 SN: In some ways, is it a badge of honor that people would even think that highly of the shoe’s potential value?